12 Crypto Leverage Trading Strategies to Control Exposure

 This is bad because, if you forget to add your stop-loss and the market declines heavily, your whole account can suffer a leverage trading liquidation.

-So remember, always use isolated margin whenever your cryptocurrency exchange asks you which option you want, this can save your entire account.
+The principle is clear: isolated margin whenever your cryptocurrency exchange asks you which option you want, this can save your entire account.

 Learn what happens when you lose a leveraged crypto trade.